DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The `officerChannel` is the ID of the text channel the bot should be linked with for the Officer Chat, the bot will only send and listen to messages in the channel defined in the config.

-The `loggingChannel` is the ID of the text channel the bot should be linked with for the Logging Chat, the bot will only send and listen to guild managment stuff like kicks, mutes, promotions, demotions..
+The `loggingChannel` is the ID of the text channel the bot should be linked with for the Logging Chat, the bot will only send and listen to guild managment stuff like kicks, mutes, promotions, demotions etc.

 The `commandRole` is the ID of any role on the server the bot is hosted for, any user with the role will be able to run all the Discord commands built into the bot, like `/kick` and `/promote`.